Contractual Redundancy Pay

 Every employer must follow a fair and legal redundancy process.

-Decide on an agreed termination date
+An agreed termination date

-Mention the tax deductions
+Discuss tax deductions

-It's important that employees know how much statutory redundancy pay is subject to tax deductions.
+It's important that employees know how much statutory redundancy pay is and that they are subject to tax deductions.
+Tax payments are usually highlighted in payslips, but it's good to let them know in person too.

 If redundancy pay is under £30,000, it's considered to be tax-free.
 Anything over this amount will be taxed just like their normal pay.
 Usually, this tax is paid through HM Revenue and Customs.
 For example, through an Income Tax or National Insurance contribution.